 You have the right under the UK GDPR to request free of charge:

 When you give us personal information, we take steps to ensure that it’s treated securely.
 Any sensitive information (such as credit or debit card details) is encrypted and protected with 128 Bit (or higher) encryption on SSL.
 When you are on a secure page, a lock icon will appear in the URL bar on browsers such as Safari and Google Chrome.
 Non-sensitive details (your e-mail address etc.) may be transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information and attempt to force SSL on all of our pages, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our system

 We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 We may also use your personal information to detect and reduce fraud and credit risk.

 Local storage is a little known means of storing data.
 Cookies are normally used to store user data, however there are occasions where we use local storage to remember certain things on your device, specifically, we use local storage to remember your Google Analytics ID.
 This is a unique and random value assigned to you by Google Analytics and does not contain any identifying information.
 It enables us to tie sessions together in order to better understand our website usage and provide a more comprehensive view to improve our site and message.

-We are concerned to protect the privacy of children aged 18 or under.
-If you are aged 18 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.
-We are also unable to accept volunteers under the age of 18 due to the remote nature of our team.
+Anyone under the age of 16 is recommended to get your parent/guardian’s permission beforehand whenever you provide us with personal information.
+We are also unable to accept volunteers under the age of 18 due to the remote and devolved nature of our team.